bitrainforest/panda/README.md

 cd PandaAgent && make build
 ```

-The executable file is in `./output/bin`.
+The executable file is in `./output/bin` and we will copy it into `/usr/local/bin/`.

 ## Usage